plebbit/plebbit-js/README.md

 }
 Signer {
   privateKey?: string | buffer // to sign with metamask, no need for private key
-  type: string // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm
+  type: 'plebbit1' | 'eip191' // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm https://eips.ethereum.org/EIPS/eip-191
 }
 Subplebbit /* (IPNS record Subplebbit.address) */ {
   moderatorsAddresses?: string[]